thejsj/caltrain-api/README.md

 ```
 curl http://api.caltrain-api.com/v1/schedule \
-    -d from='22nd Street' \ // Station
+    -d from='22nd-street' \ // Station
-    -d to='Mountain View'   // Station
+    -d to='mountain-view'   // Station
 ```

 is the same as: